 Our ultimate favorite: Tunnels Beach

-The long, sandy Tunnels Beach on the north shore has not only perfectly crystal clear water, but it also offers stunning views of the Na Pali Coast cliffs.
+Tunnels Beach on the north shore doesn’t only have golden sand and crystal clear water, it also offers stunning views of the lush green cliffs of Na Pali Coast.
+Like being in a postcard! 🙂

-This beach is protected by a coral reef which is very close to the shore – especially at the east part of the beach – and offers the best snorkeling opportunities on Kauai.
+The long beach is protected by a coral reef that’s very close to the shore – especially at the east part of the beach -, and offers probably the best snorkeling opportunities on Kauai.
+We enjoyed swimming with sea turtles and colorful tropical fish, or lying on the beach with Hawaiian monk seals.

 So romantic and so tropical: Hanalei Bay

-Hanalei Bay is not only our favorite, it is often mentioned as the best beach of Kauai in the travel guides – and for a good reason.
+Hanalei Bay is not only our favorite.
+It’s often mentioned as the best beach of Kauai in travel guides – and for a good reason.

-This beach is not for snorkeling though, because there’s not much to see under the water in this sandy bay.
+Swimming is usually very safe here, it’s not for snorkeling though, because there’s not much to see under the water in this sandy bay.

 Sunny south: Poipu & Kiahuna Beach

-Poipu Beach lies on the sunniest south shore and it’s the most developed beach on Kauai.
-It is often highlighted in tour guides and I think it’s the most popular and also the most crowded beach.
+Poipu Beach lies on the sunniest south shore.
+It’s the most developed beach on Kauai and it’s often highlighted in tour guides.
+That makes it the most popular and also the most crowded beach.

 Poipu is full of palm trees and full of life!
-Surrounded by fancy resorts, there’s restaurants and cocktail bars on the beach – and a lot of picnic benches, too.
+Surrounded by fancy resorts, there are elegant restaurants and cocktail bars on the beach.
+But you find picnic benches, too, if that’s what you prefer.

 Its two beautiful bays have moderate waves as they are protected by a reef – yes, a perfect snorkeling spot!

 I can’t talk about Poipu without mentioning Kiahuna Beach which is the bay right next to it.
-It’s very similar to Poipu except the waves.
+It’s very similar to Poipu, except the waves that can be much bigger at Kiahuna Beach.
+We noticed that the beach is divided for surfers and swimmers.

 Calm getaway: Anini Beach